 Do a visual inspection of the outside of your iPhone — is there any damage?
 If it’s minor, Apple may ignore it and replace your iPhone under warranty.

 Next, check for liquid damage.
 Your iPhone’s warranty doesn’t cover liquid damage unless your have AppleCare+, and even then, there’s still a deductible.
-To learn how to check if your iPhone has water damage, check out Apple’s unambiguously-titled support article, Liquid damage to iPhone or iPod isn‘t covered by warranty.
+To learn how to check if your iPhone has water damage, check out our comprehensive guide on iPhone liquid damage.

 If you’re under warranty and there’s no physical or liquid damage, Apple will probably cover the repair for no charge.
 If you’re not, Apple can be expensive—but there are good alternatives.

-If you want to repair your iPhone today, CellSavers will meet you at a location of your choice and fix your iPhone in minutes.
-If you’re not in one of the cities they service, iResq.com is a mail-in repair service that does great work for a lot less than Apple.
+If you want to repair your iPhone today, Puls will meet you at a location of your choice and fix your iPhone in minutes.

 Your iPhone Is Turning On Again: Time To Wrap It Up

 By this point, you’ve determined why your iPhone won’t turn on and the next steps to take if your iPhone needs to be repaired.
+If it helped you, please share it with your friends, especially because so many other articles out there are filled with inaccurate information on this subject.
 I’m interested to hear about your experience with troubleshooting and how you fixed your iPhone in the comments section below.